vivocha/appointments-scheduler-docs/README.md

 The following endpoints are intended to be sent and used by email to the customer.

-These endpoints always require a query param named `token`, wich must be set with the token generate by Vivocha, included in emails, for example.
+These endpoints always require a query param named `token`, which must be set with the token generate by Vivocha, included in emails, for example.

 #### DELETE `/appointments/{id}`